feelixs/gcc-integration/README.md

 Adding comments above the code that begin with `+file.c` will tell the plugin to compile the current file along with the ones specified.

-You can use the syntax:
+You can use either of the follow syntax:

     // +file.cpp
     // +file2.cpp

-or list multiple files in one line like:
+---

     // +file.cpp, file2.cpp